Ensure the quality and safety of temperature-controlled products during transit.

 Supply chain resilience is becoming increasingly important because the frequency, magnitude, and costs of disruptions are increasing.
 Within the cold chain, problems typically happen at multiple handoff points.
 Today, temperature excursions account for nearly 80 percent of supply chain problems, damaging food products, pharmaceuticals, and flowers.
 Climate change, increasing transportation costs, driver shortages, and other supply chain disruptions are forcing greater efficiency, not only to prevent spoilage but to maximize profitability.

-For producers handling perishable goods, one of the most significant challenges is maintaining produce at optimum temperatures.
+For entities that are handling perishable goods, one of the most significant challenges is maintaining products at their optimum temperatures.
 This is made more challenging as products make their way through various stages of the supply chain.
 At each step, a slight variation in temperature conditions can lead to unsafe conditions and impact quality and integrity.
-The product may have been left out of refrigeration, left to sit in the sun or in a holding area for too long, or placed within a truck without palettes to optimize the airflow inside.
+The product may have been left out of refrigeration, left to sit in the sun or in a holding area for too long, or placed within a truck without proper placement of palettes to optimize the airflow inside.

 Each lane of travel—air, road, or sea—requires different types of handoff points, which each pose different risks.
 As the global cold chain is increasingly more complex, there has been a growing need for a trusted, secure way to document temperature and product movement end-to-end in a traceable format that can satisfy reporting requirements and data shared with stakeholders.